ibm-cloud-docs/containers/cs_firewall.md

 5. If you use load balancer services, ensure that all traffic using the VRRP protocol is allowed between worker nodes on the public and private interfaces. {{site.data.keyword.containerlong_notm}} uses the VRRP protocol to manage IP addresses for public and private load balancers.

-6. {: #pvc}To create persistent volume claims in a private cluster, make sure that your cluster is set up with the following Kubernetes version or {{site.data.keyword.Bluemix_notm}} storage plug-in versions.
+6. {: #pvc}To create persistent volume claims in a private cluster, make sure that your cluster is set up with the following Kubernetes version or {{site.data.keyword.cloud_notm}} storage plug-in versions.
 These versions enable private network communication from your cluster to your persistent storage instances.
     <table>
-    <caption>Overview of required Kubernetes or {{site.data.keyword.Bluemix_notm}} storage plug-in versions for private clusters</caption>
+    <caption>Overview of required Kubernetes or {{site.data.keyword.cloud_notm}} storage plug-in versions for private clusters</caption>
     <thead>
       <th>Type of storage</th>
       <th>Required version</th>